 One of the main concerns that people have when looking into purchasing a generator is the amount of noise that it’s going to make.
 A lot of campsites have strict limits on when generators can be used and how much noise they are allowed to make.

 It is not uncommon to hear that inverter generators can only be operated from 8 am to 8 pm, or that there is a 60 dB (decibel) limit.

 Well, if you’re looking for a super quiet generator, you can’t get much better than this.
 The Generac iQ2000 runs at 53 dB with a 25% load.
 Of course, when it is running at a higher load or on a higher setting, it will be a bit noisier.
 However, most people tend to set a generator around 70 feet away from them.
 At that point, this generator is really not going to disturb you.

 In fact, the Generac iQ2000 was specifically designed to be quieter than its Honda competitors, who claim to be the quietest portable generators on the market, and third-party testing has confirmed that.
 So if you’re looking for a quiet generator, you really can’t get much better than this.

 The Generac iQ2000 is a popular choice, and it is pretty good at what it does, so the number of reported issues are fairly limited.
 Some people have reported that it isn’t very good at altitude.

-Although this is a valid problem, Generac are not alone; it tends to affect all generators.
+Although this is a valid problem, Generac is not alone; it tends to affect all generators.
 The air is thinner and this affects how well they work.

 However, the manual is really comprehensive, so you should be able to find a solution in there.
 And if not, your three year warranty should sort you out for most defects.